LoyolaChicagoBooks/introcs-csharp/rst/paths.rst

 With relative paths, you sometimes want to move up the directory hierarchy:  ``..`` (two periods) refers to the directory one level up the chain.

-Next imagine reversing the relative path from a MonoDevelop project directory to the current directory for execution:  If the current directory is the execution directory, then ``..`` refers to directory :file:`bin`, and then ``..\..`` or ``../..`` refers to the project directory.
+Next imagine reversing the relative path from a Xamarin Studio project directory to the current directory for execution:  If the current directory is the execution directory, then ``..`` refers to directory :file:`bin`, and then ``..\..`` or ``../..`` refers to the project directory.
 Further, if the